NFL on Fox: 2006–2009

 NFL on Fox logo used from 2006 to 2013.

 Fox Sports again unveiled a new graphics package for its NFL coverage at the start of the 2006 season.
-The score banner began featuring the real-time scores as a permanent fixture on the extreme right side, while the coloring of the banner changes to the colors of the team currently possessing the ball.
+The score bug began featuring the real-time scores as a permanent fixture on the extreme right side, while the coloring of the banner changes to the colors of the team currently possessing the ball.
 During playoff games and games featured on days other than the network's traditional game broadcast days or holidays (such as the Thanksgiving Day AFC/NFC game), the scoring bar instead shows either the NFL Thanksgiving logo, the NFL Divisional Playoffs/NFC Championship logo Super Bowl XLII, or a special banner with a message from Fox Sports observing whichever holiday falls during that week (for instance, confetti and a party horn with a traditional Happy New Year message).

 Alternate NFL on Fox logo used from 2003 to 2013.

 At the beginning of the 2006 season, the virtual on-field graphic showing an arrow pointing towards the direction of advancement and the down/yardage information, which had begun use in 2004 on 3rd downs and had been expanded to most plays in 2005, began to be used on all plays from all games.
 This feature was later added by CBS, NBC, ESPN, and the NFL Network over the course of the next few years until all networks used it by the 2008 season.
 At the same time, the down/yardage information is also displayed on the scoring banner, resulting in duplicate presentation of the same information.
 The bar was also enhanced for high definition and is thinner than previous versions, with little translucency.
 The NFL on Fox logo was also repositioned to the far left instead of the far right.
 During high definition broadcasts, the area above the banner features a translucent slanting pattern going from left-to-right across the screen.
 During the 2006 preseason telecasts, the quarter was indicated by four illuminating buttons (the number of buttons that were lit indicated the quarter being played), but due to difficulties in visibility, the quarter returned to being numerically represented for the regular season.
 On the rare occasion during a game in which the field lines are not visible (such as those dealing with snow or rain), a small bug pops up on the bottom left side of the screen with the logo of the team that is currently in possession as well as text indicating where the ball is (e.g., Arizona-Own 41 Yard Line).